rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 The workbench is flexible to run experimentation on big data using HDInsight Spark clusters.
 Note that the HDInsight cluster must use Azure Blob as the primary storage (and Azure Data Lake storage is not supported yet).
 Additionally, we need SSH access to the HDInsight cluster in order to execute experiments in this mode.

-- The first step in executing in HDInsight cluster is to create a compute target and run configuration for an HDInsight Spark cluster using the following command:
+The first step in executing in HDInsight cluster is to create a compute target and run configuration for an HDInsight Spark cluster using the following command:

 ```
 az ml computetarget attach cluster --name "myhdi" --address "<FQDN or IP address>" --username "sshuser" --password "sshpassword"
 ```

-- Before running against "myhdi", we need to prepare it with the project's environment by running:
+Before running against `myhdi`, we need to prepare it with the project's environment by running:

 ```
 az ml experiment prepare -c "myhdi"
 ```

-- Once we have the compute context, we can run the following CLI command to execute CATelcoCustomerChurnModelingWithoutDprep.py as follows.
+Once we have the compute context, we can run the following CLI command:

 ```
 az ml experiment submit -c "myhdi" CATelcoCustomerChurnModelingWithoutDprep.py